-- 1. A description of the action proposed or refused by the District; - 2.
-An explanation of why the action is proposed or refused; - 3.
-A description of any other options considered and the reasons why those options were rejected;

-- 4. A description of each assessment procedure, test, record or report used as a basis for the action proposed or refused; - 5.
-A description of any other factors relevant to the action proposed or refused; - 6.
-A notice that parents can invite individuals with knowledge or special expertise about their child to an IEP meeting; - 7.
-A statement that parents of a child with a disability are protected by the procedural safeguards and a copy of these safeguards; and - 8.
-A list of resources parents can use to contact help in understanding these procedural safeguards, and a description of how parents can file a complaint.
+- 1. a description of the action proposed or refused by the school district; - 2. an explanation of why the action is proposed or refused; - 3. a description of any other options considered and the reasons why those options were rejected; - 4. a description of each assessment procedure, test, record or report used as a basis for the action proposed or refused; - 5. a description of any other factors relevant to the action proposed or refused; - 6. a notice that parents can invite individuals with knowledge or special expertise about their child to an IEP meeting; - 7. a statement that parents of a child with a disability are protected by the procedural safeguards and a copy of these safeguards; and - 8. a list of resources parents can use to contact help in understanding these procedural safeguards, and a description of how parents can file a complaint.

 Prior written notice must be provided in parents' native language unless doing so is clearly not feasible.
-The District's special education unit should have a sample notice and sample procedural safeguards to assist the District with notification requirements.
+Your district's special education unit should have a sample notice and sample procedural safeguards to assist your district with notification requirements.